All Products

 Reactivity

-As is typical of most organotin and inorganic tin catalysts, the specific ligand contributes a major influence on overall reactivity.
-This is specifically highlighted in regard to sulfur- bearing ligands.
+As is typical of most organotin and inorganic tin catalysts, the specific ligand and addition to metal concentration contribute a major influence on overall reactivity.
+This is specifically highlighted in regard to sulfur-bearing ligands.
 In general, these sulfur ligands impart improved front-end delay and hydrolytic stability versus standard tin carboxylates.
 Standard ligands include thiols, mercaptides and mercaptoacetates.
 Reactivity as defined by delay, thermal availability, hydrolytic stability, and final cure will depend on the specific ligand, tin content, alkyl group and, most importantly, other raw materials used in the specific polyurethane formulation.
-In regard to reactivity of the various urethane reactions, catalysts such as REAXIS® C319 will selectively catalyze the isocyanate-polyol reaction, with less of an effect on the water reaction.
-Given its synthetic nature, REAXIS® C319 imparts minimal color at higher temperatures.
+As REAXIS® C319 is a mercaptan-based catalyst, its delay should be less pronounced compared to mercaptoacetates such as REAXIS® C416, REAXIS® C214, and REAXIS® C322.
+In regard to the reactivity of the various urethane reactions, catalysts like dibutyltin dilauryl mercaptide will selectively catalyze the isocyanate-polyol reaction, with less of an effect on the water reaction.

 Package & Storage